FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 MLRsearch Implementations MAY use additional attributes.
-Those additional attributes may be required by the implementation even if they are not required by MLRsearch specification.
+Those additional attributes may be required by the implementation even if they are not required by MLRsearch Specification.

 Formally, the Manager does not apply any Controller configuration apart from one Controller Input instance.